-In order to prevent adverse effects on the Ashdown Forest SAC and SPA, the Council will work with partners to develop a strategic approach to protecting from recreational pressures.
+In order to prevent adverse effects on the Ashdown Forest SPA, the Council will work with partners to develop a strategic approach to protecting it from recreational pressures.
+New residential development will be required to demonstrate that adequate measures are put in place to avoid or mitigate any potential adverse effect.
 The following provisions will apply:

-- 1) Development will not be permitted within a 400 metres buffer zone around the Ashdown Forest; - 2) Within a 7 km buffer zone around the Ashdown Forest, all development leading to a net increase in dwellings will be required to contribute to:

-- the provision of Suitable Alternative Natural Green Space (SANGs) to the level of 8ha per 1,000 net increase in population (in the form of providing SANGs, or in the form of financial contributions to SANGs elsewhere); and - the Ashdown Forest Access Management and Monitoring Strategy which will be prepared in association with the Conservators of the Ashdown Forest, Natural England and Wealden DC. - E4.7 Given that the traffic modelling results indicate that adverse effects are unlikely, no further measures are necessary.
+- 1) Within a 400 metres buffer zone around the Ashdown Forest mitigation measures are unlikely to be capable of protecting the integrity of the SPA and therefore residential development will not be permitted. - 2) Within a 7 km buffer zone around the Ashdown Forest, residential development leading to a net increase in dwellings will be required to contribute to: - The provision of Suitable Alternative Natural Green Space (SANGs) to the level of 8ha per 1,000 net increase in population, or in the form of financial contributions to SANGs elsewhere; and - The Ashdown Forest Access Management and Monitoring Strategy. - E4.7 Given that the traffic modelling results indicate that adverse effects are unlikely, no further measures are necessary.
 However, where opportunities exist, it would be good practice to promote the preparation of travel plans, car free developments, and lower parking standards where practical.